pypa/distlib/docs/database.rst

    ..
 XXX does this work with prefixes or full file path only?

-.. function:: obsoletes_distribution(name, version=None, use_egg_info=False)

-   Return an iterator over all distributions that declare they obsolete *name*.
-   *version* is an optional argument to match only specific releases (see :mod:`distlib.version`).
-If *use_egg_info* is true, legacy egg distributions will be considered as well.

 .. function:: provides_distribution(name, version=None, use_egg_info=False)

    Return an iterator over all distributions that declare they provide *name*.